 }

-The advantage of using SystemRDL with IDesignSpec provides the comprehensive flow to implement complex register in shortest time with ease of use.
+The advantage of using SystemRDL with IDesignSpec provides a comprehensive flow to implement complex registers in the shortest time with ease of use.

-IDesignSpec is available as s a plug-in for popular editors that are commonly used to document registers (Microsoft Word, Microsoft Excel) and as a command line utility for Windows, Linux and Solaris platforms.
+IDesignSpec is available as a plug-in for popular editors that are commonly used to document registers (Microsoft Word, Microsoft Excel) and as a command line utility for Windows, Linux, and Solaris platforms.

-Please feel free to contact for Evaluating IDesignSpec – sales@agnisys.com
+Please feel free to contact Evaluating IDesignSpec at sales@agnisys.com

 Ref- http://www.accellera.org/downloads/standards/systemrdl

 Note: SystemRDL version 2.0 is not released yet.
-Any description of features beyond SystemRDL 1.0 are the opinion of Agnisys.
-Please refer to Accellera site for latest updates on SystemRDL 2.0.
+Any description of features beyond SystemRDL 1.0 is the opinion of Agnisys.
+Please refer to the Accellera site for the latest updates on SystemRDL 2.0.